axllent/mailpit/README.md

 ### Testing Mailpit

-Please refer to [the documentation](https://github.com/axllent/mailpit/wiki/Testing-Mailpit) of how to easily test email delivery to Mailpit.
+Please refer to [the documentation](https://github.com/axllent/mailpit/wiki/Testing-Mailpit) on how to easily test email delivery to Mailpit.

 ### Configuring sendmail

 Mailpit's SMTP server (by default on port 1025), so you will likely need to configure your sending application to deliver mail via that port.
-A common MTA (Mail Transfer Agent) that delivers system emails to a SMTP server is `sendmail`, used by many applications including PHP.
+A common MTA (Mail Transfer Agent) that delivers system emails to an SMTP server is `sendmail`, used by many applications including PHP.
 Mailpit can also act as substitute for sendmail.
 For instructions of how to set this up, please refer to the [sendmail documentation](https://github.com/axllent/mailpit/wiki/Configuring-sendmail).